Why lead generation success is harder than ever

 Questions to ask in your next review meeting

-- “How and when did our leads interact with our content?”
+Your next review should include these direct questions to gage your B2B lead generation agency‘s effectiveness:- “How and when did our leads interact with our content?”
 The answer reveals genuine lead engagement versus questionable collection methods.

 - “What is your discovery process for understanding our business?”
 A weak discovery process shows they don’t tailor strategies to your needs.